The engine provides power which is then sent through the transmission and axles to the tires.

 Each component will need to be checked to find the source of the problem.

 Causes and Fixes When a Car Won’t Accelerate and Move But RPMs Go Up

 - Bad Clutch (Manual Transmission)

-- Engine Control Module
+- Engine Control Module or Failed Sensor

 Check the transmission fluid level and be sure it is not low.

-Each vehicle has a transmission dipstick that can be pulled out to check the fluid level.
+Almost all vehicles have a transmission dipstick that can be pulled out to check the fluid level.

 Some vehicles can be checked while cold, and some need to be warmed up to get the correct level.